Physician Assistant Studies Student Handbook

 Student Progression Committee

-The Student Progression Committee (SPC) aids the PA program in dealing with student academic and disciplinary problems by making recommendations and providing guidance to the program director/chair of the PA program regarding these matters.
+The Student Progression Committee (SPC) aids the PA program in dealing with student academic and disciplinary problems by making recommendations and providing guidance to the Program Director/Chair of the PA program regarding these matters.
 These recommendations may include dismissal, deceleration, or various forms of remediation.
 The SPC is composed of representatives of the program's principal faculty, faculty from other departments within the School of Health Professions, and other members as deemed appropriate by the chairperson.
 A student in jeopardy due to professional or academic issues will be given an opportunity to present their case and any mitigating circumstances to the committee.
 The date and time of the SPC meeting will be communicated to the student in advance.
 All documentation will be placed in the student's program file.

 Back to Top